Mikehem/1bit_GPT2/README.md

 # 1-Bit GPT-2 for OCR

-This project implements a 1-bit quantized GPT-2 model for Optical Character Recognition (OCR) tasks.
+This project implements a 1-bit quantized GPT-2 model.
 It combines the power of transformer-based language models with efficient 1-bit quantization techniques to create a memory-efficient OCR system.

 ## Project Overview

-The 1-Bit GPT-2 OCR system is designed to process images containing text and generate accurate transcriptions.
-By utilizing a 1-bit quantized version of the GPT-2 model, we achieve significant memory savings while maintaining high OCR accuracy.
+The 1-Bit GPT-2 OCR system is designed to process images containing text and train a model from scratch.
+By utilizing a 1-bit quantized version of the GPT-2 model, we achieve significant memory savings while maintaining accuracy.

 ### Key Features